kaushiknarayan10/Social-Networking-Kata/README.md

       followers : [User IDs of all the Users that are followed] }
     ```
     - Adding a User is a simple process that generates a unique User ID and creates a new User object with that ID.
-This User is then added to a simple arrya that contains all the Users.
+This User is then added to a simple array that contains all the Users.

     - Viewing all Users just returns the master array that contains all Users